CARV-ICS-FORTH/CaDiSa/README.md

 * You compile the code on one node only and then all the nodes have the compiled software.
 * The developer can write code outside of the node, using his/her own editor/IDE etc.

+If one does not use external directories, then prebuilt versions of tested software are inside the containers, for testing/geting familiar with the use of the environment.

 ## Startup the cluster

 We use start-cadisa.sh.
 When we have multiple hosts, this must run from swarm management host.
 This script will: